Free shipping on all orders

 We hope you will write the most complete proposal you can.
 If we are interested in your proposal but still have questions, we'll ask.
 For instance, if you haven't yet written any of the manuscript, we would ask to see a sample chapter or two if we think the proposal looks promising.

 Which brings us to the next step.
-After you've submitted your proposal you can expect first to receive a brief acknowledgment notice.
-We may call or write with questions, or we may notify you that we've decided, regretfully, that your book is not what we're looking for.
+After you've submitted your proposal, we may call or write with questions, or we may notify you that we've decided, regretfully, that your book is not what we're looking for.
+We can't always respond to every proposal, but if we are interested you will hear from us in three months.

 On the other hand, we may decide to send your proposal directly to one or more readers for their responses.
 These readers may be teachers who are familiar with your topic and/or target audience, or they may be other professionals with experience and expertise that qualifies them to assess your ideas.
 This stage of the process almost always takes longer than you would wish; like you, these people are trying to squeeze this project into their busy lives.